mmoult/SPIRV-Interpreter/README.md

 incorrect, the behavior of interpretation is undefined.
 This should not be a problem since most SPIR-V is auto-generated.

+Static recursion is not *technically* forbidden by the SPIR-V spec, but it is forbidden by Vulkan (see VUID-StandaloneSpirv-None-04634).
+For the sake of simplicity and efficiency, the interpreter does not guarantee correct execution of programs with recursion.

 Use `-h` or `--help` on the `spirv-run` executable to see command line arguments and flags.

 ## Building